-To do the animation you need to follow these step.
+To do the animation in AutoCAD you need to follow this step.
 A good idea is to move your 3D model to the 0,0 point.
 This seems to be the focus point of the camera by default.

 Now draw an arc around the 3d model.
 This will become the camera path eventually.

 As the arc is on the ‘ground’ you should move it upward so that it a bit higher.
 Make sure you move it in the +Z direction as shown.